IsraelVow/IsraelVow/README.md

 - 🌱 I’m currently learning **Python: Flask & Python: Machine Learning**
 - 💬 Ask me about **Python, SQL, Power BI & Excel**
 - 📫 How to reach me: israeljvow@gmail.com
-- ⚡ Fun fact: "Did you know that the term 'big data' was first coined in the early 2000s to describe datasets that were too large to be processed using traditional data analysis methods?
-Today, big data is a major focus of the data analytics industry, with businesses and organizations around the world using cutting-edge technologies to analyze massive amounts of data in order to gain insights and drive decision-making."
+- ⚡ Fun fact: "Did you know that the term 'big data' was first coined in the early 2000s to describe datasets too large to be processed using traditional data analysis methods?
+Today, big data is a major focus of the data analytics industry, with businesses and organizations worldwide using cutting-edge technologies to analyze massive amounts of data to gain insights and drive decision-making."

 <h3 align="left">Connect with me:</h3>
 <p align="left">